Georgekemk/Educopter/Future Research/README.md

 <img src="Images/flight_controller_communication_diagram.png" width="800">

-This diagram presents the **minimum working hardware configuration required to achieve stable quadcopter flight using ArduPilot on Linux**.
+This diagram presents a **minimal working hardware configuration required to achieve stable quadcopter flight using ArduPilot on Linux**.

 It highlights the communication links between: